SAEON/odp-filing/README.md

 ## Development

-When developing locally against a Nextcloud instance on the dev network, use SSHFS to mount the Nextcloud upload directory to your local machine.
+Use PyCharm Remote Development to run/debug this service alongside a Nextcloud instance on a dev server.
+You will need to connect as the HTTP user (`www-data` on Debian/Ubuntu), to permit writing files to the Nextcloud data directory and to permit execution of the Nextcloud OCC command.

-### Nextcloud dev server setup
+This requires a bit of preliminary setup on the server (as root)...

-On the Nextcloud dev server, add your user to the `www-data` group:
+Stop Apache and kill any lingering `www-data` processes:

-    sudo usermod -aG www-data user
+    systemctl stop apache2

-Then, add write permission for the `www-data` group to the upload directory that you created in Nextcloud, for example:
+    pkill -u www-data

-    sudo chmod g+w /var/www/html/nextcloud/data/saeonrepo/files/Upload
+Set a password for `www-data`:

-### Local machine setup
+    passwd www-data

-On your local machine, mount the Nextcloud upload directory using SSHFS:
+Enable logins and set up home dir for `www-data`:

-    sshfs \
+    usermod -d /home/www-data -s /bin/bash www-data
-        user@192.168.115.74:/var/www/html/nextcloud/data/saeonrepo/files/Upload \
+    mkdir /home/www-data
-        /home/user/mnt/devrepo_upload/
+    chown www-data:www-data /home/www-data

-Use the following command to unmount the directory:
+Restart Apache:

-    fusermount -u /home/user/mnt/devrepo_upload
+    systemctl start apache2